 WordPress.com vs WordPress.org: which one do you actually need

-WordPress.org is the free, open-source software you install on your own hosting, where you own everything.
+WordPress.org is the free, open-source software you install on your own hosting, where you control everything.
 WordPress.com is a hosted service with paid plans and less control.
-The core software is the same, but ownership differs.
+The core software is the same, but the control and the cost model differ.
 W3Techs detected WordPress on about 43 percent of all websites in 2026, most of it the self-hosted .org version.

 Quick answer

-• WordPress.org is the free, self-hosted software you install and fully own.
+• WordPress.org is the free, self-hosted software you install and control yourself.

 • WordPress.com is a hosted service run by a company, with paid plans and more limits.